Healing Garden

 We added plants a bit at a time, creating little microclimates, observing where they thrived through trial and error, and moving them or spreading them around as needed.
 Then eventually we got up a fence to discourage deer, and that added another structure to build around.

-Today this area has fruit trees (peach, pomegranate, chocolate persimmon), the fenceline has newly planted roses hanging out with chamomile and garlic.
-And sunflowers now pop up everywhere on their own, as do larkspurs, poppies, coriander, arugula, and bee balm.
-There's also a wonderland of wild and cultivated plants all partying together in the landscape.
-Plants like artichoke, yarrow, shallots, coriander, lemon balm, horehound, oregano, calendula, poppies, larkspurs, bachelor’s buttons, echinacea, garlic chives, sunflowers, goldenrod, bee balm, bowlesia, winter peas, comfrey, fennel, red clover, and other plant friends.
-Soon we'll be tucking in tulsi.
-And in the summer, we can look forward to the pecan tree's trunk once again becoming a pillar of malabar spinach and alamo vine, likely surrounded by towers of amaranth and lambsquarters.
+Sunflowers now pop up everywhere on their own, as do larkspurs, poppies, coriander, arugula, bee balm, henbit, and many others.
+It's a wonderland of wild and cultivated plants partying together in the landscape.
+Plants like artichoke, yarrow, shallots, coriander, lemon balm, horehound, oregano, rosemary, thyme, calendula, poppies, larkspurs, bachelor’s buttons, echinacea, garlic chives, sunflowers, goldenrod, bee balm, bowlesia, comfrey, mint marigold, dill, fennel, red clover, and other plant friends.
+In the summer, we look forward to the pecan tree's trunk once again becoming a pillar of malabar spinach and alamo vine, likely surrounded by towers of amaranth and lambsquarters.

 It’s always fun to look back at where something started.
 And to picture it 10 years from now.
 We'll keep updating this post as we go.